On the Limits of Layer Pruning for Generative Reasoning in Large Language Models: Post-Recovery Analysis

 \subsection{Syntax Ability}

 As discussed in Section~\ref{parenthesis-tracking}, coding benchmarks are particularly sensitive to layer pruning, as they require strict syntactic correctness in addition to semantic reasoning.
 Figure~\ref{fig:coding-compression} summarizes post-recovery code evaluation results across model families. {\bf \em Even after finetuning, pruned models continue to have difficulty generating syntactically valid code.} This issue is more pronounced on MBPP\textsuperscript{+}, where code must be generated from natural language descriptions, compared to HumanEval\textsuperscript{+}, which provides a function signature as a prefix.
+Even the Minitron model, after significant training, fails to handle logical and syntactically sound code generation.

 Overall, finetuning only partially restores syntactic abilities after pruning.
 Across models, we observe persistent errors such as undefined variables and unbalanced parentheses, consistent with the failure modes identified in Section~\ref{parenthesis-tracking}.
-The prevalence of invalid and logically incorrect code indicates that pruning disrupts structural mechanisms required to maintain syntactic and state consistency during generation, which are not fully recoverable through training.
+The prevalence of invalid and logically incorrect code indicates that pruning impairs the model's ability to maintain syntactic and state consistency during generation, which are not fully recoverable through training.

 Although for Qwen in HumanEval\textsuperscript{+}, we see higher rates of syntactically valid code, the fraction of functionally correct solutions remains substantially lower.
 This disparity highlights that syntactic validity alone does not imply recovery of coding competence.
 Analogous to arithmetic serving as a lower bound for mathematical reasoning, these results suggest that residual syntactic errors provide a lower bound on the degradation of coding ability, with deeper semantic reasoning likely affected to an even greater extent.